-This beautiful flowering White Dogwood was picked for Missouri’s state tree and is one of the most beautiful of the native American flowering trees on the market.
+This beautiful flowering White Dogwood was picked as Missouri’s state tree and is one of the most specatcular of the native American flowering trees on the market.

 The dogwood flowers are tiny, yellowish green and shapes like dainty button-like clusters.
 Each flower cluster has four showy, white, petal-like leaves which open flat.
 This gives the appearance of a single, four-petaled, white flower.
 The reddish-brown wood is extremely hard, perfect to make handles for tools.

-Plant our White Dogwood Tree for Sale to accentuate any landscape with its green leaves and beautiful white flowers.
-Grows best in USDA plant hardiness zones 5-8 of the United States.
+Plant our White flowering Dogwood Tree to accentuate any landscape with its green leaves and beautiful white flowers.
+Dogwood grows best in USDA plant hardiness zones 5-8 of the United States.

 - Showy flowers